okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 In Identity Engine, the MFA Enrollment Policy name has changed to [authenticator enrollment policy](/docs/reference/api/policy/#authenticator-enrollment-policy).
 Classic Engine still refers to the same policy as the [Multifactor (MFA) Enrollment Policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy).
 In the API, the policy type of `MFA_ENROLL` remains unchanged, however, the `settings` data contains authenticator or factors, depending on the configuration.

-After you upgrade your org to Identity Engine, new authenticator enrollment policies created in the Admin Console are configured using authenticators.
-Authenticator enrollment policies created before upgrading to Identity Engine, are still configured with factors.
-However, if an existing policy was saved in the Admin Console, the factors in that policy are converted to authenticators.
-This conversion is seamless to admin users that are managing policies in the Admin Console.
+After your upgrade your org to Identity Engine, consider the following:

+- New authenticator enrollment policies that you create in the Admin Console are configured with authenticators.

+- Existing authenticator enrollment policies that you created before upgrading to Identity Engine are still configured with factors.

+- Existing authenticator enrollment polices that you save in the Admin Console have their factors converted to authenticators.
+The conversion is seamless to admin users that manage policies in the Admin Console.

 > **Note:** Whether you edit the authenticator enrollment policy or not, when you click **Update Policy** in the Admin Console, the factor-to-authenticator conversion occurs.

-For existing code that manages and uses authenticator enrollment policies programmatically through the [Policy API](/docs/reference/api/policy/), some development work is required.
-You need to handle the factor to authenticator conversion schema changes after you upgrade your org.
+Existing code that manages and uses authenticator enrollment policies through the [Policy API](/docs/reference/api/policy/) requires some development work.
+After you upgrade your org, handle the factor to authenticator conversion schema changes.
 This guide provides key API considerations to upgrade your app for multifactor enrollment flows in Identity Engine.

 ## Authenticator enrollment policy API changes in Identity Engine